-Homework is assigned Monday to Thursday with the children being excused homework on weekends provided that their work has been conscientiously and satisfactorily done on the other nights.
+Homework is assigned Monday to Thursday with the children being excused homework on weekends.
 If homework is not done a note to the teacher should be written in the homework diary.
 Parents should check their child's homework each evening and ensure that he/she has somewhere quiet to work away from noise and distraction.